nathanathan/Language/README.md

-**I no longer plan to develop this project, but I have reused some of the ideas from it to write this proposal, which I may develop into something eventually: https://github.com/nathanathan/ContextCommand**
+# I no longer plan to develop this project, but I am working on something similar at http://contextscript.com

 Language
 ========